salesforce/creativity_eval/Writing_Alignment/README.md

 In this repository, we release (1) The LAMP corpus 1057 instruction,response pair with finegrained_edits, (2) 50 samples that are reannoted by 3 writers, (3) the 600 preference annotations we collected on to judge alignment:

 - The LAMP folder contains LAMP.json and a reannotation folder.
-The schema for each sample is as follow
+The schema for each sample is as follows.
+The fields are self explanatory. 'preedit' is the LLM generated paragraph before any edit while 'preedit' is after edit.
+The finegrained edits at span level are inside 'fine_grained_edits'.
+We cannot distribute the NewYorker Paragraph from which the instruction was created.

     ```
         {
         "instruction": "What happens when she goes outside to smoke a menthol cigarette and starts thinking about Shirley?",